BayAreaMetro/TM1_2015_Base_Network/Tollclass_Numbering_Management/README.md

   Moving forward, we would ideally adopt an improve convention for SegmentNum: odd numbers for NB and EB, and even numbers for SB and WB.

 ## Plan Bay Area 2050+
+Plan Bay Area 2050+ T5 does not introduce any new toll classes; it inherits the toll class numbering from the Next Generation Freeways Round 2 project.
+However, the implementation details of Plan Bay Area 2050+ T5 are provided below for reference.

 Asana task: https://app.asana.com/0/1204959680579890/1208629862862977/f

 ### Key elements